News and Updates

-The Community Development Block Grant (CDBG) program is a federally funded through the U.S. Department of Housing and Urban Development (HUD).
-The program allows eligible government agencies to provide housing related services and complete housing related projects that target low-to-moderate income citizens.
+The Community Development Block Grant (CDBG) program is a federally funded program through the U.S. Department of Housing and Urban Development (HUD).
+The program allows eligible government agencies to fund housing and community development projects that benefit low and moderate income citizens.
 Projects may be completed by the city or through partnerships with nonprofits and housing service providers.
-Thornton has been receiving these funds since 1986 and new CDBG projects are approved each fall by City Council.
+Thornton has been receiving these funds since 1986 and new CDBG projects are approved each year by City Council.

 Public participation in the CDBG process is highly encouraged.
-Residents are welcome to provide feedback at anytime by contacting City staff.
-Residents also have the opportunity to provide specific written comments on proposed projects and end of year reports during the 30-day public comment period before new projects are considered for funding or plans/reports are presented at a City Council meeting.
+Residents are welcome to provide written feedback on proposed projects, plans and reports.
+The city will hold a 30-day public comment period before new projects are considered for funding or plans/reports are presented at a City Council meeting.

-Residents can provide feedback to City staff during these timeframes via e-mail to email@example.com or by calling 303-538-7600.
+To provide written feedback, residents can email comments to email@example.com or fax comments to 303-538-7518.
 Residents are also encouraged to attend the Public Hearings when the item is being presented and can provide comments by signing up on the register before the meeting.
-Public hearings are conducted at Thornton City Hall located at 9500 Civic Center Drive.
+All City Council meeting are conducted at the Thornton City Hall located at 9500 Civic Center Drive.

 The City Hall is accessible to people with disabilities.
 If you are planning to attend the public meeting and require special assistance, please notify the Human Resources Division at 303-538-7245 at least one day in advance to the meeting.
 TDD access available through Colorado Relay at 711.